FbW36/uib-sass-intro/README.md

 ## Run this project

-To compile Sass to Css run:
+To compile Sass to Css run in the terminal:

 ```
     sass sass:styles --watch